LeDeliJelly/fw-fanctrl-windows/README.md

 # Framework Fan Control for Windows

-This is a fully-featured Windows port and continuation of the original `fw-fanctrl` project, providing a simple and powerful way to manage your Framework Laptop's fan behavior.
+This is a Windows port of the original `fw-fanctrl` project, providing a simple and powerful way to manage your Framework Laptop's fan behavior.
 It runs as a clean, standalone tray application.

 This fork finishes wzqvip's **[project](https://github.com/wzqvip/fw-fanctrl-windows)** because they stopped development.
 ![Application Screenshot](pic1.png)